Guide to packing dishes when moving

 You can’t pack anything if you don’t have the supplies for it.
 And when you’re packing fragile things like dishes, proper supplies are even more important.
 Regardless of whether you are packing your dishware because you’re moving or because you’re considering using storage units Lynnwood to save space, you need to protect your dishes from outside elements and damage during transport.
 In order to do that, you have to use high-quality materials like:

-- sturdy moving boxes (size medium)
+- sturdy moving boxes (size small)

 - special boxes made specifically for dishes, bottles, and glasses

 - packing paper (or newspaper if you’re not packing valuable china)

 - some type of cushioning material (i.e. bubble wrap, compostable packing peanuts, dish towels)

 Do you really need special boxes for glassware?